 Most sports management PhD programs ask that you have earned a masters degree from an accredited university with a 3.0 GPA or higher before applying.
 While each school has their own admissions requirements, some may include a resume, a writing sample, and letter(s) of recommendation.

 Typically, upon completing all required coursework, PhD programs ask that you write, present, and defend a dissertation in front of a board of faculty.
 Many programs also ask you to complete a comprehensive exam in order to earn your degree.

-Typically, there are three different formats for you to choose from when pursuing a sports management graduate degree, which are listed here.
+Typically, there are three different formats for you to choose from when pursuing a sports administration degree, which are listed here.

 Each of these formats have their own benefits and class structures.
 Also, each may appeal to a different learning style.
 Therefore, you should check out a few schools to find the format that’s perfect for you.

 After earning your sports management graduate degree, there are a number of careers that you may pursue.
 These typically involve business careers specifically tailored to the sports industry.
 For instance, the jobs listed below, and their 2015 median annual salary, could be for any business, but after earning a sports administration degree you may be able to perform these roles for a sports organization.

 Some students who earn a PhD choose to pursue a career as a postsecondary teacher.
 According the United States Bureau of Labor Statistics (BLS), the 2015 median annual salary for postsecondary teachers was $72,470.
 The BLS expects the number of postsecondary teachers to increase 13% during the ten years 2014 to 2024.

 Take the next step to earn your sports management graduate degree.
 Browse the sports management graduate programs and click on any of the sponsored listings on this page to read program descriptions and specific requirements.
 You can even reach out to your favorites directly to request more information and apply today.